ThomasNifong/5e-Changes/docs/index.md

 </details>

 <details>
-  <summary>Scan</summary>
+  <summary>Portent</summary>
-Level: 3<br>
+Level: 1<br>
 School: Divination<br>
-Classes: Bard, Cleric, Sorcerer, Wizard<br>
+Classes: Bard, Cleric, Druid, Sorcerer, Wizard<br>
-Components: S<br>
+Components: S, V, M (An unmarked icosahedron)<br>
-Duration: Instant<br>
+Duration: 8 Hours<br>
 Casting Time: 1 Action<br>
-Range: Touch<br>
+Range: Self<br>
 Description:<br>
-You may cast this spell at the entrance of a chamber.
-You know the exact location of any creature, door, hazard, treasure and traps as well as the result of activating any trap in the chamber at the time you cast the spell.
-You and your allies have advantage on initiative rolls in combat with the creatures and advantage on saving throws to avoid conditions or damage caused by the hazards and traps.
+Roll 1d20 and record the result.
+For 8 hours, you can replace any attack roll, saving throw, or ability check made by you or a creature that you can see with one of these foretelling rolls.
+You may only have one result recorded at any time.
 </details>

 <details>